druids/django-chamber/docs/dispatchers.rst

             MyHandler(signal=dispatcher_pre_save),
         )

-There are two special types of handlers ``chamber.models.handlers.OnSuccessHandler`` and  ``chamber.models.handlers.InstanceOneTimeOnSuccessHandler``.
+There are two special types of handlers ``chamber.models.handlers.PreCommitHandler`` and  ``chamber.models.handlers.InstanceOneTimePreCommitHandler``.

-.. class:: chamber.models.dispatchers.OnSuccessHandler
+.. class:: chamber.models.dispatchers.PreCommitHandler

 The handler uses ``chamber.utils.transaction.on_success`` to handle itself only if transaction is successful.
 In most cases the handler will be used with ``dispatcher_post_save`` signal therefore ``dispatcher_post_save`` is default.

-.. class:: chamber.models.dispatchers.InstanceOneTimeOnSuccessHandler
+.. class:: chamber.models.dispatchers.InstanceOneTimePreCommitHandler

-Descendant of the ``hamber.models.dispatchers.OnSuccessHandler`` with the difference that is called only one per model instance.
+Descendant of the ``chamber.models.dispatchers.PreCommitHandler`` with the difference that is called only one per model instance.

-WARNING: Be carefull using ``chamber.models.handlers.OnSuccessHandler``and ``chamber.models.handlers.InstanceOneTimeOnSuccessHandler``.
+WARNING: Be carefull using ``chamber.models.handlers.PreCommitHandler``and ``chamber.models.handlers.InstanceOneTimePreCommitHandler``.
 Handlers should not invoke another handlers or code which uses ``chamber.utils.transaction.on_success`` because the code will not be invoked.